Transport changes in Parkville

 - Boom gates have been installed at the northern end of the Barry Street work site to facilitate truck movements across the pedestrian walkway.

-- Once operational, when a truck arrives at the boom gates, a warning alarm will sound, lights will be activated and the boom gates will be used to stop pedestrians from crossing and allow trucks to enter the site.
+- When a truck arrives at the boom gates, a warning alarm will sound, lights will be activated and the boom gates will be used to stop pedestrians from crossing and allow trucks to enter the site.

 - The gates will be in place for the duration of Parkville Station construction.

 - Site establishment works are ongoing.
-Installation of a workforce pedestrian bridge over the pedestrian walkway between Grattan and Barry streets is scheduled in early May.
+A workforce pedestrian bridge has been installed over the pedestrian walkway between Grattan and Barry streets.

 Enhancing the bicycle network